aborn/nuxt-openid-connect/README.md

 yarn add nuxt-openid-connect
 ```

-- Then, add nuxt-openid-connect to the modules section of nuxt.config.ts and modify config as you need:
+- Then, add nuxt-openid-connect to the modules section of nuxt.config.ts and modify config depend yours:
 ```ts
 import { defineNuxtConfig } from 'nuxt'